 We observed a dose response relationship between handgrip strength and all-cause and CVD mortality, confirming the results from other studies with shorter follow up time in old and disabled women,6, 11 in both high and low income countries.3 Prior studies have suggested that reduced muscle strength is a risk factor for incident CVD, and that loss of muscular strength might be part of a CVD event casual cascade.3 As we found low muscle strength to be associated with CVD mortality, our data supports this notion.
-Strength testing could be viewed as a marker of the nerve-muscle interaction, where reduced neural drive to the muscles, could be a possible early disease marker.
 We observed no association between muscle strength and cancer-12 or ischemic heart disease mortality.6 This is somewhat in contradiction to the PURE study,3 where low handgrip strength was associated with low cancer risk in participants from high-income countries; unknown for what reason.
 Future studies might reveal why this association is more pronounced for cardiovascular diseases than for cancer mortality.
 The low number of women dying of ischemic heart disease may have influenced our analysis.
 Women in our study had a strong grip strength compared to normative data from Canadian women above 60 years of age reporting to be in excellent health, and highly physically active.9 This could be due to the woman in our study being taller and heavier, as body height in particular has been found to predict grip strength as the Martin Vigorimeter was used to measure grip strength in both studies.9

 The strengths of this study are that we have a long term prospective design follow-up in home dwelling older women that were healthy at baseline, high quality national disease specific mortality registers, and the ability to control for physical activity and several well-known confounding factors for cardiovascular disease, cancer and mortality.

-Study limitations include, that 1153 women did not respond to the questions about physical activity.
+Study limitations include, that 1088 women did not respond to the questions about physical activity.
 As shown in Table 1 in the supplementary material, the complete case analyses did not reveal a materially different result for the associations, confirming that the imputation analysis made is valid.
-Physical activity was self-reported, not objectively measured, and the questionnaires have been validated in men in the HUNT cohort.24 Another limitation is the lack of diet behaviour.
+Physical activity was self-reported, not objectively measured.24 Another limitation is the lack of diet behaviour, muscle mass and inflammatory measurements.
 It has been shown that older adult women with the poorest grip strength, also have the worse nutrition status,6 however few women in our study were underweighted according to BMI.
 Also, only women above 65 years of age were studied, limiting generalizability to male gender and other age groups.

-Scientific importance
+Clinical importance

 As this was an observational study, the causal relationship between grip strength and chair rise test may indicate underlying disease and a lifestyle effecting future adverse outcomes.
-Both the chair rise- and handgrip test could be used independently of physical activity to identify women at higher risk of dying; thereby muscle strength may be viewed as a biomarker for underlying disease or lifestyle.3 As both tests require very little equipment, and can be performed everywhere in a short amount of time and with little instruction, the practical implications might be that tests of skeletal muscle strength should be used more extensively when current and future health prognosis is to be evaluated, also in women fulfilling the current recommendations for physical activity..2517
+Both the chair rise- and handgrip test could be used independently of physical activity to identify women at higher risk of dying; thereby muscle strength may be viewed as a biomarker for underlying disease or lifestyle.3 As both tests require very little equipment, and can be performed everywhere in a short amount of time and with little instruction, the practical implications might be that tests of skeletal muscle strength should be used more extensively when current and future health prognosis is to be evaluated, also in women fulfilling the current recommendations for endurance based physical activity.
+The study may indicate a need for a stronger focus on adhering to strength training recommendations, particularly in older women.25 Clinicians diagnosing patients with low skeletal muscle strength should prescribe systematic strength training and investigate if patients suffer from malnutrition or cachexia17.

 Conclusion